matobia05/proposal/README.md

 particular courses.
 This app’s overall goal is to foster academic collaboration in a way that fits the fast-paced schedules and unique needs of college students.

-## Why did you choose to work on this project?
+## Why did I choose to work on this project?

 I chose to work on "Study Buddy" because I know firsthand how challenging it can be to find effective study partners who match one's schedule, study goals, and